sanshigo345/server_client_app/README.md

 6. Delete all personnel from all clients.
 7. Exit.

-- The clients accepts these messages and manage their databases accordingly.
+- The clients accept these messages and manage their databases accordingly.
 Client tasks include:

 1. Save a personnel after receiving a save message from the server.
 2. Delete a personnel after receiving a delete message from the server.